 Designed to be one of the most interactive and inspiring exhibitions exploring the world of mathematics ever to tour.

 MathAlive! is designed to inspire, to spark the imagination, to reveal not only math at work, but the endless possibilities of math.
-Primarily designed for kids in grades 3-8, the exhibition brings to life the real math behind what kids love most - video games, sports, design, music, robotics, and more - and creates interactive and immersive experiences that bring to life the math at work in each, whether in design, application or use.
-This innovative exhibit responds to the movement
+Primarily designed for kids in grades 3-8, the exhibition brings to life the real math behind what kids love most - video games, sports, fashion, music, robotics, and more - and creates interactive and immersive experiences that bring to life the math at work in each, whether in design, application or use.

-In this 5,000 square foot exhibition, visitors will ride snowboards in a 3-D experience, design (and play) their own video games, capture their 360-degree images in a unique interactive, even design a custom skateboard for "pop" - the quick, snapping motion that allows a board to do the best tricks.
+In this 5,000 square foot exhibition, visitors will ride snow-boards in a 3-D experience, design (and play) their own video games, capture their 360-degree images in a unique interactive, jump into a binary dance party, even design a custom skateboard for "pop" - the quick, snapping motion that allows a board to do the best tricks.
 Through nearly 40 unique, interactive experiences, the exhibit takes math from its native form into the applied worlds of design, engineering, technology and science.

-They'll explore and operate simulations of NASA's latest robotics, including the Robonaut 2 and the Curiosity Mars Rover.
-They'll design a Supertall skyscraper and learn how engineers work to make a city hum while taking on different engineering roles to design a more sustainable infrastructure.
+They'll explore and operate simulations of NASA's latest robotics, including the Robonaut 2 and the Curiosity Rover.
+Around a large-scale futuristic bridge they learn how engineers work to make a city hum while taking on different engineering roles to design a more sustainable infrastructure.